 When to Choose Perplexity Over ChatGPT

 If you need an in-depth research assistant or want up-to-date news sources, Perplexity is your best bet.
 If you’re just starting out, try both tools for free and see which one fits your workflow.
 Need help getting started?
-Join our 28-day challenge to master AI tools in 2026.
+Join the Coursiv 28-Day AI Challenge to master AI tools in 2026.

 When to Choose ChatGPT Over Perplexity